seewoo5/seewoo5.github.io/teaching/2022Fall/index.md

 * Lang - Calculus of Several Variables
 * Schey - div, grad, curl, and all that: an informal text on vector calculus

+Q. Will you check the attendance for the labor day week?

+A. No.

 See [HERE](https://sites.google.com/view/normansheu/teaching/math-53-fall-2022?authuser=1) for the details.

 ---